ArturoMarmolejo/CountryListAppAM/README.md

 ## Usage

 Open the Project using Android Studio, and run the App on the emulator of your preference.
 Afterwards, you will be prompted to a screen with a single text field for searching.
-Type any country name you would like to search, and type enter, or click on the magnifying key of the device keyboard - only then, the network call will be made and the results will be retrieved from the API database.
+Type any country name you would like to search, and type enter, or click on the magnifying key of the device keyboard, and a list of existing elements that match the query will be displayed.

 The App is fully compatible with night mode.